alnoki/AAAAAA/doc/dev-guide/distributing/documentation.rst

-The :wiki-pg:`website <Website>` is considered the primary way to view :wiki-pg:`documentation <Software_documentation>` for :term:`AAAAAA`, but the :wiki-pg:`PDF` is useful for measuring the :ref:`amount of content generated for a version release <versions-stats>`
+The :wiki-pg:`website <Website>` is considered the primary way to view :wiki-pg:`documentation <Software_documentation>` for :term:`AAAAAA`, but the :wiki-pg:`PDF` is useful for measuring the :ref:`amount of content generated for a version release <versions-stats>`.
+You can also follow the :ref:`procedures to build a PDF <sphinx-building-pdf>` on your computer if you are okay with :wiki-pg:`downloading <Download>` a particularly large :wiki-pg:`LaTeX` library

 Content is, of course, :wiki-pg:`rendered <Rendering_(computer_graphics)>`
 differently in the :wiki-pg:`PDF` and in the :wiki-pg:`website <Website>`,